JGCRI/programing-resources/Programing_Best_Practices.md

 A corollary to this is that if a (non-constant) data item is changed as a result of a calculation, make sure the code and data are structured in a way that this change will be consistently available wherever this data item will subsequently be needed throughout the system.
 > If this is not the case, then a re-design is likely necessary.

+#### Think in terms of functions
+Modular code generally consists of sets of functions.
+Functions take one or more inputs (arguments), and return one or more results.
+If you can break your task down to a set of specific functions your code will be more robust and understandable.

+Functions should be [Pure Functions](https://en.wikipedia.org/wiki/Pure_function) as much as possible.
+While it can seem easier, at first, to modify variables that are outside of the function's scope (e.g. using global variables), this can lead to unintended side-effects and make bugs difficult to catch.

 #### Re-use functions instead of copying code
 If you find yourself copying a chunk of code block from one place to another, this may be a good occasion to create a function that performs those operations.